We Care a Lot (song)

-"We Care a Lot" is a song by Faith No More.
-There are three versions of the song, all of which have been officially released over three different albums.
-The original was recorded for and released on the band's first studio album, We Care a Lot.
-A re-recorded version, with new lyrics, was included on the album Introduce Yourself and was the lead single, reaching number 53 on the UK Singles Chart.
-The live version, without original singer Chuck Mosley, was included on the live album and video Live at the Brixton Academy and was also released as a single in 1991.
+"We Care a Lot" is a song by American rock band Faith No More.
+There are three versions of the song, all of which have been officially released on three different albums.
+The original was released on the band's debut studio album, We Care a Lot (1985).
+A re-recorded version, with new lyrics, was included on the album Introduce Yourself (1987) and was the lead single, reaching No. 53 on the UK Singles Chart.
+The live version, with Mike Patton on vocals, was included on the live album and video Live at the Brixton Academy (1990) and released as a single in 1991.

 It was the second most frequently-played song during the band's live performances, behind "Epic".
 "We Care a Lot" featured different lyrics and ad-libs when performed by Mike Patton, much like performances of "Chinese Arithmetic".

 Production

-The original version of the song was one of the first five songs finished for We Care a Lot, recorded before the band received financial backing for the album at Prairie Sun Studios, Cotati, California, and was re-recorded, with some updated lyrics, for their major label début Introduce Yourself in mid-1986 at Studio D, Sausalito, California.
+The original version of the song was one of the first five songs finished for We Care a Lot, recorded before the band received financial backing for the album, at Prairie Sun Studios in Cotati, California, and was re-recorded, with some updated lyrics, for their second studio album and major label debut, Introduce Yourself.